lanakamareddine/Python-Project/README.md

 The algorithm detects spikes by identifying the first time the signal crosses a threshold.
 A separate threshold is calculated for each recording channel using the Median Absolute Deviation (MAD).
 The detected spike locations are returned as timestamps in milliseconds.

-The project was implemented using basic Python programming concepts, including loops, conditionals, lists, dictionaries, and NumPy.

 ---

 ## Project Files